Former colonies and territories in Canada: Dutch claims

 Established in 1614 by the Dutch West India Company, the colony of New Netherland covered most of what is now New York State.
 It was created to give the Dutch access to the North American fur trade, and was governed from New Amsterdam (now New York City).
 The territory officially claimed by the Dutch extended as far north as the St. Lawrence River, placing much of their territory in modern-day Quebec.
 Despite the fact that no settlements were established in the area of Quebec, it was still officially part of New Netherland and thus a part of the Dutch Empire.
 In addition to that, during the Franco-Dutch wars of the 1670s, the Dutch captured several forts in Acadia, proclaiming the territory New Holland.
 There was no extensive settlement in the area, but the Dutch claims persisted for a few years at the least.

 Canadian territorial evolution

-Canada became a semi-independent federated grouping of provinces and a dominion after the Constitution Act of 1867 (formerly called the British North America Act, 1867).
+Canada became a semi-independent federated grouping of provinces and a dominion after the Constitution Act, 1867 (formerly called the British North America Act 1867).
 Originally three provinces of British North America, New Brunswick, Nova Scotia and the Province of Canada (which would become Ontario and Quebec) united to form the new nation.
-Full independence came with the Statute of Westminster in 1931 and the Canada Act in 1982.
+Full independence came with the Statute of Westminster 1931 and the Canada Act 1982.
 Since 1867, Canada's external borders have changed several times, and had grown from four initial provinces to ten provinces and three territories by 1999.
 Territorial evolution included the use of Numbered Treaties.